Contact us for Reservation

 2022

-Junichi Kurisu, the fourth generation, obtains various certifications including sommelier.
+Junichi Kurisu, the fourth generation owner, obtained various certifications including sommelier.

 Junichi Kurisu, the fourth generation, obtained Sommelier (certified by Japan Sommelier Association), SAKE DIPLOMA (certified by J.S.A), WSET LEVEL3, Sommelier Excellence (certified by J.S.A), A.S.I.
 Sommelier Diploma (certified by International Sommelier Association), and WSET LEVEL3 in SAKE.

-Led by the young master, one of the few Japanese chefs in the world who is both a Japanese chef and a certified sommelier with advanced sommelier certification, the restaurant is developing into a Japanese restaurant that offers traditional Kyoto cuisine with wine and sake pairings to enjoy Monmo cuisine and beverages.
+Led by the Young Owner, one of the few Japanese chefs in the world who is also a certified sommelier with advanced-class certification, Honke Tankuma is developing into a Japanese restaurant that offers traditional Kyoto cuisine with wine and sake pairings to have the guests enjoy Monmo cuisine and beverages.

 2022